kippt/jekyll-incorporated/_posts/2014-07-21-state-of-the-company.md

 Some features that you should expect to see us deploy over the rest of the year:

 - **Workers**: The ability to create "workers", Node.js applications in the Cloud that can communicate with your Spark Core so that you don't have to serve your own web app.
-- **Management tools**: If you've shipped thousands of products to customer, you need a administrative interface to do things like register devices, see logs, and push out firmware updates.
+- **Management tools**: If you've shipped thousands of products to customer, you need an administrative interface to do things like register devices, see logs, and push out firmware updates.
 - **Data visualization**: Connected products produce a lot of data, so you need pretty charts!
 - **New hardware**: Why should the Spark experience be limited to just Wi-Fi?